Maximality of Galois actions for abelian and hyperkahler varieties

+A semisimple algebraic group will always be assumed connected.
+A simple algebraic group over $F$ is a semisimple group over $F$ which has no proper, connected, closed, normal subgroup defined over $F$.

 In order to keep track of the various kinds of groups that arise in this paper, we use the following system.
-Algebraic groups over a field of characteristic zero are represented in bold letters, e.g., $\mathbf{G}$, $\mathbf{H}$, $\mathbf{S}$.
-Algebraic groups over a field of positive characteristic are indicated by underlined letters: $\finiteAlgebraicG, \finiteAlgebraicH, \finiteAlgebraicS, \ldots$ Group schemes are denoted by $\cG$ and $\cH$.
+An algebraic group over a field $F$ is always assumed to be a smooth affine group variety over $F$.
+The bold letters, e.g., $\bG$, $\mathbf{H}$, $\mathbf{S}$, denote algebraic groups over fields of characteristic zero unless otherwise stated.
+The underlined letters, e.g., $\finiteAlgebraicG, \finiteAlgebraicH, \finiteAlgebraicS$, always denote algebraic groups over finite fields.
+Given a homomorphism $f:\finiteAlgebraicG\to \finiteAlgebraicH$, we denote by $f(\finiteAlgebraicG)$ the image of $f$ in $\finiteAlgebraicH$ endowed with the unique structure of reduced closed subscheme; the induced morphism $\finiteAlgebraicG\to f(\finiteAlgebraicG)$ is assumed to be smooth in this paper.
+Group schemes over rings of dimension one (e.g., $\Z$, $\Z_\ell$) are denoted by $\cG$ and $\cH$.
 Capital Greek letters denote infinite groups, which are generally $\ell$-adic Lie groups, while capital Roman letters denote finite groups.